 Approves the content of documents necessary to carry out assigned program functions.

-Confirms that document meet the requirements of this IMC prior to signing the document issuing form (Exhibit A, B, C, D, or E).
+Confirms that documents meet the requirements of this IMC prior to signing the document issuing form (Exhibit 2A, 2B, 2C, 2D, or 2E).

 Approves and signs requests for comments on program documents in accordance with applicable office guidance.